victorb/autochecker/readme.md

 Versions comes from the `mhart/alpine-node` docker image tags

+## Setting max running tests

+By default, autochecker starts as many testing sessions as `os.cpu().length` would return.

+However, you can overwrite this by providing the TEST_LIMIT environment variable.

+Example: `TEST_LIMIT=10 autochecker` to run 10 test sessions at a time

 ## Custom Dockerfile template

 You can specify custom Dockerfile template if you need additional tools installed, for